uncbiag/uncbiag-academic-kickstart/content/authors/Yifeng Shi/_index.md

 ---
 # Display name
-title: Peirong Liu
+title: Yifeng Shi

 # Username (this should match the folder name)
 authors:
-- peirong_liu
+- "Yifeng Shi"

 # Is this the primary user of the site?
 superuser: false